HelpBot Assistant

-This section explains how to create a simple Chart and configure its available functionalities in TypeScript using Essential JS 2 quickstart seed repository.
+This document explains how to create a simple Chart and configure its features in TypeScript using the Essential JS 2 webpack quickstart seed repository.

 Dependencies